watty62/SOD/README.md

 # Scottish Open Data List

-Last updated 27 Feb 2019

 ## News
+11 Mar 2019
+Added open procurement and open contracts links below.
+Hard to find, but these pages do offer good data coverage and are clearly licensed under OGL 3.0

+27 Feb 2019
 Two new sources identified.

 * Scottish Parliament with 121 Datasets, and